chenningg/The-Exiled-One/README.md

-# The-Exiled-One
+# The Exiled One
-Survival-RPG-Bullethell kinda game
+Survival-RPG-Bullethell kinda game, story TBD